SteeltoeOSS/Samples/Management/src/ActuatorWeb/README.md

 Steeltoe exposes Spring Boot Actuator compatible endpoints which can be accessed via the Tanzu Apps Manager.
-By using the Apps Manager, you can view the app's health, build information (for example: Git info, etc), as well as view or change the application's logging levels.
+By using the Apps Manager, you can view the app's health, build information (for example: Git info, etc), as well as view or change the application's minimum logging levels.

 Check out the Apps Manager, [Using Spring Boot Actuators](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform/tanzu-platform-for-cloud-foundry/10-0/tpcf/using-actuators.html) for more information.